Everything You Need to Know About IATA’s Six-Point Strategy

 The International Air Transport Association – or IATA – is of vital importance in the world’s air transportation, and its members represent 82% of the world’s aviation traffic; making them one of the most significant organizations in international shipping.
-Among other things IATA is involved with issues having to do with the integrity of all aircrafts, the welfare of passengers, crewmembers and cargo, as well as the creation and enforcement of many safety regulations.
+Among other things, IATA is involved with issues having to do with the integrity of all aircraft, the welfare of passengers, crew members, and cargo, as well as the creation and enforcement of many safety regulations.

 With over 280 members from 120 nations, IATA works diligently to ensure the safety of all flights traveling around the world.
 They use a comprehensive approach to handle any safety issue that may arise.
 It is known as The Six Point Safety Strategy, and it helps to keep more than 100,000 flights safely in the air every day.

 Familiarize Yourself With the Six-Point Strategy